 Why do you say your milk supply is low?

 My Breastfed Baby Is Constipated

 Hey!
 Have you thought of changing the formula?
-How was baby's poop before this?
+How was your baby's poop before this?
 How often does your baby have a bowel movement?
 Does it look like your baby is in pain?